NAIST-SE/TDA_Communication_Channels/README.md

 ## Contents
 * `dataset` - a directory of the dataset in csv format.
 Use [Knotter](https://github.com/rosinality/knotter) tool to generate the TDA.
+Downloadable file is available [here](https://pypi.org/project/knotter/)
 * `figure` - figures of the resulted TDA.
 * `script` - python code run on jupyter notebook.
 * `README.md` - this file